 Your customer’s goals and metrics will be unique to their situation.
 Allow them to define success, then help them create measurable milestones to get there with benchmarks to hit along the way.

-Seek to Impress
+6. Seek to impress.

 Your goal with every interaction is to create the same positive experience that made your customers sign up for your product in the first place.
 Aim to deliver a stellar performance that your customers will rave about and share with others.